 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-Do cows have horns?
+Do female cows have horns?

-These are the reasons why farmers decide to get rid of the horns.
+These are the reasons why ranchers decide to get rid of the horns.
 This process is called “dehorning” and it is performed usually when the calf is one or two months old.
 They burn the bud of the horn which prevents it from growing.

-Although they give painkillers to calves, every farmer agrees that it is the most hated task on the farm and not a single person enjoys doing it.
+Every farmer agrees that it is the most hated task on the farm and not a single person enjoys doing it.
 However, it’s a necessary and obligatory procedure in order to defend not only people but other cows and facilities as well.

 - Guernsey is a breed of dairy cattle that is named after one of the Channel Islands.
 Its horns are usually short and they are mainly known for its golden-yellow colored milk that is high in protein and rich in flavors.